Zhu-Lifeng/Real-time-MER.Music-Visualizer/README.md

+<h1 align='center'>Real-time MER Music Visualizer Framework</h1>

-# Msc_Project_scoretracker
+# Architecture
-This is a MSc Project focus on building a distributed system providing function as tracking the score automatically.
+This framework invokes Cloud Storage and FireStore for back stage database construction and user account management.
+The framework itself is developed based on Flask.